FATelarico/ctv-network/NetworkAnalysis.md

 ## Ecological Networks

-- `r pkg("econetwork")` is a collection of advanced functions to analyse and models of ecological networks (mainly food webs and host-parasite relations, but also plant-pollinator and other mutualistic ones) statically and dynamically (based on Ohlmann et al [2023]( https://doi.org/10.1016/j.ecolmodel.2023.110424)).
+- `r pkg("econetwork")` is a collection of advanced functions to analyse and models of ecological networks (mainly food webs and host-parasite relations, but also plant-pollinator and other mutualistic ones) statically and dynamically (based on Ohlmann et al 2023: `r doi("10.1016/j.ecolmodel.2023.110424")`).

 - `r pkg("AnimalHabitatNetwork")` provides functions for generating and visualising networks representing the physical configurations of animal habitats.
 It implements an original  network-generating algorithm based on pair-wise Euclidean distances and can output undirected network either weighted or binary, fully connected or sparse).
 The package is associated to a PDF on modelling the physical configurations of animal habitats using networks.